metomi/rose/sphinx/user-guide/configuration-metadata.rst

   The syntax contains id-values pairs, where the values part is optional.
   Each pair must be separated by a semi-colon.
-Within each pair, any values must be separated from the id by a colon and a space (``:``).
+Within each pair, any values must be separated from the id by a colon (``:``) and a space.
 Values must be formatted in the same way as the setting "values" defined above (i.e. comma separated).

+  ..
+NOTEFORWRITERS - it is not possible to put a space at end of double
+     backquotes so can't put ': ' in inline monospace font above :(.

   The trigger syntax looks like: